smonn/validator-fns/README.md

 > Note that this package is still in alpha stages and the API might change before the final 1.0.0 release.

-Minimal async validation library that aims to be below 5 kB minified and with no external dependencies.
-Does not include localized error messages.
+Minimal async validation library that aims to be as small as possible and with no external dependencies.
+As a result, it does not include localized error messages.
+API inspired by [yup][yup].

 [npm][npm] | [docs][docs] | [github][github]